probmods/chapters/learning-as-conditional-inference.md

 The `observe` function describes how a data point is generated given the hypothesis.
 What can be inferred about the hypothesis given a certain subset of the observed data?
 How much more can we learn as the size of the observed data set increases---what is the *learning curve*?

 # Example: Learning About Coins

 As a simple illustration of learning, imagine that a friend pulls a coin out of her pocket and offers it to you to flip.
-You flip it five times and observe a set of all heads,
+You flip it five times and observe a set of all heads:

 `(H H H H H)`.

 Does this seem at all surprising?
 To most people, flipping five heads in a row is a minor coincidence but nothing to get excited about.
 But suppose you flip it five more times and continue to observe only heads.
 Now the data set looks like this:

 `(H H H H H H H H H H)`.

 Most people would find this a highly suspicious coincidence and begin to suspect that perhaps their friend has rigged this coin in some way -- maybe it's a weighted coin that always comes up heads no matter how you flip it.
 This inference could be stronger or weaker, of course, depending on what you believe about your friend or how she seems to act; did she offer a large bet that you would flip more heads than tails?
 Now you continue to flip five more times and again observe nothing but heads -- so the data set now consists of 15 heads in a row:

-  `(H H H H H H H H H H H H H H H).`
+`(H H H H H H H H H H H H H H H)`.

 Regardless of your prior beliefs, it is almost impossible to resist the inference that the coin is a trick coin.

 This "learning curve" reflects a highly systematic and rational process of conditional inference.
 <!--
 Here's how to describe it using a probabilistic program<ref>following on Griffiths and Tenenbaum, "From mere coincidences to meaningful discoveries", Cognition, 2007, who present a more in-depth rational analysis and empirical study of people's sense of coincidence</ref>.
 Recall how earlier we used stochastic functions with no inputs, or *thunks*, to describe coins of different weights.
 Each such function now represents a hypothesis about the process generating our observations.
 In the program below, the function `coin` represents these hypotheses.
 The higher-order function `make-coin` takes one input, `weight`, and returns a `coin` thunk with that weight embedded in its definition.
 -->
 For simplicity let's consider only two hypotheses, two possible definitions of `coin`, representing a fair coin and a trick coin that produces heads 95% of the time.
 A priori, how likely is any coin offered up by a friend to be a trick coin?
 Of course there is no objective or universal answer to that question, but for the sake of illustration let's assume that the *prior probability* of seeing a trick coin is 1 in a 1000, versus 999 in 1000 for a fair coin.
 These probabilities determine the weight passed to `make-coin`.
 Now to inference:

 ~~~~
 (define observed-data '(h h h h h))